everypizza1/AI-Documentary/Outline.md

 PG: If the file is simalar, it warns you and prevents it from infecting your computer.
 PG: Search engines also use AI.
 PG: Search engines compare your search term to a database.
-PG: The final use of AI I will cover is email classification.
+PG: The final use of AI I will cover is message classification.
+PG: On Gmail, there are tabs for Promotions, Primary, Updates and Socail.
+PG: There is a database of emails catagorised with each catogory.
+PG: It compares your email to the datbase and sorts them.
+PG: Google Messages has a simalar feature, but with Buisness and Personal catogories.
 ---
 Part 4: `Outro`
+*Increase background music volume.*
+PG: Thanks for watching!
 ---
 Part 5: `Credits`
+*insert credits here*
+*insert scrolling credits here*
+*insert credit scene of AI being dumb*